 Thomson In The Park Funeral Home and Cemetery are located in Winnipeg, Manitoba.
 Since 1953, the cemetery has provided the finest in burial services to the communities of Fort Garry, Headingley, Oak Bluff, St. Norbert, Ste.
-Agathe, St. Germain, Fort White, Linden Woods, Wolseley and the Greater Winnipeg region.
+Agathe, St. Germain, Fort Whyte, Linden Woods, Wolseley and the Greater Winnipeg region.
 In 2003, the funeral home opened on the property and provides high quality funeral and cremation services.

 Working together, the 2 locations allow families to take care of all their funeral and burial needs.